MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 01/01-MiniLab_Use_Azure_Portal.md

 # Mini-lab: Use the Azure portal

 The Azure portal has several features and services available; let's look at some of the more common areas you'll tend to use.
 First, take a moment to hover your mouse pointer over each of the icons in the top menu bar for a few seconds each.
-You should see a tooltip label pop-up for each one.
+A tooltip label pop-up should be available for each icon.
 This label is the name of the menu item.
 You will use these icons later.

 ![Screenshot of the Azure portal icon bar](../../Linked_Image_Files/5-portal-icon-bar.png)

-If you don't see the top menu bar on a narrower screen, select the ellipses (...) button.
+On a narrower screen the menu may not appear, select the ellipses (...) button.

 ![Ellipses button icon](../../Linked_Image_Files/three-points.png)